mekomsolutions/ozone-haiti/readme/impl-guide.md

-#  Ozone Ozone Haiti - Implementer Guide
+#  Ozone Haiti - Implementer Guide

 This distribution can be run using the [Ozone Docker Compose](https://github.com/ozone-his/ozone-docker-compose) project, which is the default configuration for this.
 The quick start command below is for demonstration and trial purposes and would not be suitable for a stable environment.